signalfx/integrations/collectd-couchbase/docs/gauge.nodes.system.mem_free.md

 ---
 ### mem_free gauge

-This is nodes related metric.
 Free memory available to the node (bytes).